 Isabelle is developing a broad practice across all of Chambers’ core areas, including commercial litigation and international arbitration.
+She is currently instructed in several high-value commercial disputes, as well as in public international law, shipping and commodities matters.

-Before joining Chambers, Isabelle spent a year working as part of a team at an international commercial law firm with expertise in the shipping and commodities sectors.
+Before joining Chambers, Isabelle spent a year working as part of a team at an international commercial law firm with expertise in the arbitration, shipping and commodities sectors.
 She also worked as a research assistant for Sir Richard Aikens, looking at a variety of arbitration, insurance and shipping matters.

 Isabelle studied Classics at Christ Church, University of Oxford.
 She graduated with a double first class degree and was awarded various scholarships and prizes.
 Isabelle then completed the Graduate Diploma in Law and the Bar Vocational Studies at City Law School, achieving distinctions in both.